rasch18/Ecommerce-Sales-Analysis/README.md

 - Evaluate Sales Performance: Calculate average sales per day and per year across all items and regions.
 - Country-Specific Insights: Identify the best-selling products in each country.

-Note: ECanceled transactions are excluded to ensure the accuracy of sales data and investigate items with negative quantities.
+Note: Canceled transactions are excluded to ensure the accuracy of sales data and investigate items with negative quantities.